Top Credit Analyst Interview Questions with Example Answers [2022]

 What the interviewer is looking for:

-• - Experience reading financial statements
+• - Experience with financial data and statistics

 What the interviewer is looking for: